cappuccino/cappuccino/README.markdown

 ## Frequently Asked Questions (FAQ)

+**Q: What are the advantages over React or Vue?**
+**A:** React and Vue are excellent libraries for building web UIs.
+Cappuccino is a comprehensive **framework** for building entire **applications**.
+It provides a fully integrated stack—including a mature UI library, event handling, and data management—designed for large-scale development.

+Beyond this, Cappuccino provides a more integrated and powerful data-binding layer inspired directly by Cocoa, which dramatically reduces boilerplate code for complex UIs:

+*   **Sophisticated Data Bindings:** Going beyond simple state-to-view mapping, Cappuccino's binding technology, based on Key-Value Coding (KVC), allows data models to be declaratively linked directly to UI components.
+*   **Powerful Controller Layer:** Dedicated controller objects (like `CPArrayController`) are used to mediate between data and views.
+These controllers automatically handle sorting, filtering, and selection state, completely decoupling the UI from the business logic.
+*   **Advanced Filtering with Predicates:** A table displaying thousands of items can be filtered simply by setting a predicate (a declarative filter rule, e.g., `lastName BEGINSWITH 'S'`) on its controller.
+The UI updates instantly.
+This eliminates tons of manual state management and filtering logic code.
+*   **Automatic Value Transformation:** Data can be easily formatted for display (e.g., dates, currency, booleans to "Yes/No") directly within the binding itself using value transformers, keeping model data pure and view logic minimal.

 **Q: Can Cappuccino be used on Windows/Linux?**
 **A:** Yes.
 The development tools run on Node.js and are platform-independent.
 Applications can be developed on any OS and deployed on any web server.